Dynamical Formation of Black Holes due to Boundary Effect in Vacuum Gravity: Overview and strategy of the proof

-By the semi-global existence result established in the previous section, the development $\mathcal{D}_{a,\epsilon}$ induces canonical Cauchy data on the portion $\widehat{\mathcal{M}}_{-a} := \mathcal{M}_{t=-a} \cap \mathcal{D}_{a,\epsilon}$.
-On the complementary regions $\widehat{\mathcal{M}}_{\mathrm{int}}$ and $\widehat{\mathcal{M}}_{\mathrm{ext}}$, one retains the freedom to prescribe data independently, subject only to the constraint and rigidity conditions imposed by the positive mass theorem~\cite{schoenyau1,schoenyau2,schoenyau3}.
-In particular, the data on the exterior region $\widehat{\mathcal{M}}_{\mathrm{ext}}$ are far more constrained than those on the interior piece $\widehat{\mathcal{M}}_{\mathrm{int}}$, and a natural choice is to attach a Kerr exterior with prescribed ADM mass and angular momentum via the Corvino--Schoen gluing construction.
+By the semi-global existence result established in the previous section, the development $D_{a,1}$ induces canonical Cauchy data on the portion $\mathcal{M}_{-a} := \mathcal{M}_{t=-a} \cap D_{a,1}$.
+On the complementary regions $\mathcal{M}_{1}$ and $\mathcal{M}_{\mathrm{ext}}$, one retains the freedom to prescribe data independently, subject only to the constraint and rigidity conditions imposed by the positive mass theorem~\cite{schoenyau1,schoenyau2,schoenyau3}.
+In particular, the data on the exterior region $\mathcal{M}_{\mathrm{ext}}$ are far more constrained than those on the interior piece $\mathcal{M}_{1}$, and a natural choice is to attach a Kerr exterior with prescribed ADM mass and angular momentum via the Corvino--Schoen gluing construction.
 The objective is then to glue the data on the three components

 so as to produce a smooth global Cauchy data set on $\mathcal{M}_{t=-a}$ satisfying the Einstein constraint equations.
-Note that in the context of dynamical trapped surface formation \cite{Li} constructed an initial data set free of trapped surfaces for the Cauchy problem compatible with Christodoulou's short pulse data type.
-Later, \cite{AL} constructed an initial data set for the dynamical formation of the apparent horizon (though this definition of apparent horizon is slightly different from ours in the sense that in their definition it is a spacelike hypersurface that is foliated by marginally outer trapped surfaces (i.e., $\tr\chi=0$) whereas in our context, by an apparent horizon, we simply mean a spacelike topological $2-$sphere for which $\tr\chi=0,\tr\chibar<0$) and subsequently addressed the Penrose inequality.
+Note that in the context of dynamical trapped surface formation, \cite{Li} first constructed an initial data set free of trapped surfaces for the Cauchy problem compatible with Christodoulou's short pulse data type.
+Later, \cite{AL} constructed an initial data set for the dynamical formation of the MOTS and addressing a spacetime Penrose inequality.